profsmith89/ctps/_sources/chap06.md

 While this is normally what we want to happen, this outcome (i.e., a window containing an image) is the result of a program interpreting the contents of the image file.
 It doesn't tell us what is actually stored in that file.

 Let's try removing the hint and see what our computer does.
 In other words, make a copy of `cosmo.jpg` and name the copy `cosmo`.
 Now our computer can't use the file extension as a hint to determine what to do when opening the file.
-Next, let's ask Microsoft Visual Studio Code (or pretty much any IDE) to display the file `cosmo`.
-Visual Studio is a program that will display the image in the file if you ask it to open `cosmo.jpg`.

-When we double-click the file `cosmo`, Visual Studio pops an alert, which tells us that "The file is not displayed in the editor because it is either binary or uses an unsupported text encoding.
+Next, let's ask Microsoft Visual Studio Code (VS Code) to display the file `cosmo`.[^fn3] When we double-click the file `cosmo`, VS Code pops an alert, which tells us that "The file is not displayed in the editor because it is either binary or uses an unsupported text encoding.
 Do you want to open it anyway?"
-Putting aside what Visual Studio means by "binary," we've learned about text encodings.
-Clearly Visual Studio peeked inside the file to see if it recognized the file as a text file in one of its known encodings.
+Putting aside what VS Code means by "binary," we've learned about text encodings.
+Clearly VS Code peeked inside the file to see if it recognized the file as a text file in one of its known encodings.
 It didn't, but for fun, let's see what happens if it tries to interpret `cosmo` as a text file.
 Click "open it anyway."

 Yikes, this doesn't look anything like a text file ... because we know it isn't!

-Ok, but we don't want Visual Studio to use an incorrect interpretation, we want *no interpretation*.
+Ok, but we don't want VS Code to use an incorrect interpretation, we want *no interpretation*.
 When you say such a thing to computer scientists, they'll reach for their favorite "hexdump" program.
-There's one with that name on most Unix-based systems, and there's an extension for Visual Studio that does that same work.
+There's one with that name on most Unix-based systems, and there's an extension for VS Code that does that same work.
 Let's use it now.